 Our story

-Yes and Science is a company based in Zurich, Switzerland and founded by Karim Bschir and Jane Muncke in 2016.
-Yes and science teaches scientists how to effectively communicate their work to scientific peers and lay audiences.
-We specialize in live presentations.
-Yes and Science merges science communication with tools from improvisational theatre.
-As experienced actors with a long and successful track record in theatre sports and other disciplines of improv theatre, we know all about entertaining a crowd.
-And after all, as Shakespeare told us: All the word’s a stage! – and science is no exception.
+Yes and Science is a company based in Zurich, Switzerland, founded by Karim Bschir and Jane Muncke in 2016.
+Yes and Science teaches scientists how to effectively communicate their work to both scientific peers and lay audiences.
+Yes and Science merges science communication with techniques from improvisational theatre.
+As experienced actors with a long and successful track record in theatre sports and other disciplines of improv theatre, we know how to entertain a crowd.
+And after all, as Shakespeare told us: All the world’s a stage – and science is no exception.

-Luckily, we are also trained and successful scientists and we know the world of science by heart.
-This unique combination of skills allows us to help you become a great presenter who gets his or her message across – and let’s people remember why your work is important and relevant!
+Fortunately, we are also trained and accomplished scientists who know the world of science inside and out.
+This unique combination of skills allows us to help you become a great presenter who communicates their message effectively – and ensures people remember why your work is important and relevant!

 Jane